DataDog/integrations-core/docs/dev/new_check_howto.md

 Let's say we want to create a Service Check named `awesome.search` that searches for a string on a web page.
 It will result in `OK` if the string is present, `WARNING` if the page is accessible but the string was not found, and `CRITICAL` if the page is inaccessible.

-The code would look something like this:
+The code contained within `awesome/datadog_checks/awesome/awesome.py` would look something like this:

 ```python
 import requests